-A foreign language is one of the core subjects for the English Baccalaureate, and an excellent skill to have in life!
+A foreign language is one of the core subjects for the English Baccalaureate and an excellent skill to have in life!
 Students taking a language at GCSE continue with the language they have studied in Years 7 and 8 (French or Spanish).
-Students have the opportunity to take a second language option.
-This 'ab initio' (from scratch) language is studied in an accelerated class for year 9.
-After this intensive year, students join the rest of the cohort in year 10
+Where there is sufficient demand, students will have the opportunity to take a second language option.
+This ab initio ('from scratch') language is studied in an accelerated class for Year 9.
+After this intensive year, students join the rest of the cohort in Year 10.